patryk-playground/k8s-playground/tasks/readme.md

     Expose the app to external traffic.
     Call it app-t17v1, use image kamilbaran/training:app-v1.

+    Copy content from task 16 and add nodeSelector with a label under pod spec.
+    Apply and test.

 ## Task 18 - controllers

     Environment: your private cluster, namespace: controllers